alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/01_required_source_line.md

 4. The source-line includes the confirmed project name.
 5. The source-line order is intact.
 6. The project name matches the official confirmation record.
-7. The creator, founder, or organization name matches the official confirmation record.
+7. The contact name matches the official confirmation record.
 8. The controlled project URL matches the official confirmation record.
 9. The Anchor ID matches the official confirmation record.
 10. The confirmation status is active and confirmed.
+11. The activated source-line is visible on the controlled project URL.

 If all required elements match, the system may recognize the project as AI Foundations / Origin | Continuum Source-Line Anchored.